gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 \(f\) is the switching frequency, in Hertz [\(Hz\)]</br>
 \(C\) is the capacitance of each stage, assuming they all have the same value, in Farads [\(F\)]</br>
 </p>

+For more information on how this equation is derived, see the  [Switched Capacitor Circuits page](/electronics/circuit-design/switched-capacitor-circuits/).

 Let's compare what this equation says compared to a simulation.
 Below is the schematic of a Micro-Cap +3.3V voltage-doubling charge pump simulation.
 The input is driven with a 10kHz +3.3V square wave.